Why Rote Memory Doesn’t Help You Learn

 Rote Memory And Test Cramming

 It is true that rote memory can be used in cramming sessions to pass a test successfully.
 However, this is often less true in university courses than it is in primary and secondary education.
-In primary and secondary education, the emphasis is placed on basic concepts that can easily be memorized for a brief time through the use of rote memory, and the student can successfully pass the test.
+In primary and secondary education, the emphasis is placed on basic concepts that can easily be memorized for a brief time through the use of rote memory so the student can successfully pass the test.

 However, in university courses, examinations often delve much deeper into a subject than simple facts and figures.
-For university examinations, the emphasis is placed on being able to understand the complexity of the subject matter truly.
+For university examinations, the emphasis is placed on being able to understand the complexity of the subject matter.
 This comprehension cannot be memorized through rote memory.
 Therefore, students who succeed in high school by using rote memory may find that they are unable to be successful in university courses.

 Acceptable Uses For Rote Memory